 It’s advisable to shop at your local laiki agora for fresh produce rather than the supermarket since products are often fresher and cheaper.
 These are neighbourhood farmer’s markets.

 Laiki are held once a week in each district.
 You can check with your new neighbours to see where yours will be and when.

-Sometimes I find that branded products like cereal, condiments and snacks/chocolates are quite a bit more expensive in Greece due to the import taxes.
+Branded products like cereal, condiments, and snacks/chocolates are sometimes quite a bit more expensive in Greece due to the import taxes.
 If you live in Rhodes though, there are no import taxes and so that’s a nice little extra perk to living on a beautiful Greek island.

 Building Your Social Circle in Greece

 It’s important to build a social circle when moving abroad to make your new place feel like a home away from home.
-Honestly, I have found it relatively difficult to make friends in Greece at first as it seems a very transient place.
-People come for 6 months, a year, two years and then leave.
+The ease of meeting people depends a lot on where you choose to live.

-If you put yourself out there though, befriending locals and fellow expats can help enrich your Greece experience.
-Some resources to consider are:
+If you put yourself out there though, befriending locals and fellow ex-pats can help enrich your Greece experience.
+Some resources to consider are detailed below.

 - Couchsurfing – Through the events, forums, and hangouts, it’s possible to meet locals, fellow expats, and travellers for a coffee or a walk.
 Most people here are just passing through though.